AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

 **It is vitally important to notice that the program needs to be told the amount of processes it should use.** The program does not obtain this information from the queue system automatically.
+If the program does not know how many CPUs to use, it might try to use too many or too few.
 For more information, see the section on :ref:`CPU over- and undersubscription <cpu-mismatch>`.

-Using a slurm script setting the number becomes easier:
+Using a slurm script giving the number of CPUs to the program becomes easier:

 .. code-block:: slurm